MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_06-Implement_Network_Traffic_Management.md

     > **Note**: **10.63.0.4** represents the private IP address of **az104-06-vm3**

-1. Click **Check** and wait until results of the connectivity check are returned.
+1. Click **Check** and wait until the results of the connectivity check are returned.
 Verify that the status is **Reachable**.
 Review the network path and note that the connection was direct, with no intermediate hops in between the VMs.

-    > **Note**: This is expected, since the hub virtual network is peered directly with the second spoke virtual network.
+    > **Note**: This is expected since the hub virtual network has peered directly with the second spoke virtual network.

 1. On the **Network Watcher - Connection troubleshoot** blade, initiate a check with the following settings (leave others with their default values):